 Their relative levels of processing power are based on a collection of criteria involving their number of cores, clock speed (in GHz), size of cache, as well as Intel technologies like Turbo Boost and Hyper-Threading.

-The more cores there are, the more tasks (known as threads) can be served at the same time.
-The lowest number of cores can be found in Core i3 CPUs, i.e., which have only two cores.
-Currently, all Core i3s are dual-core processors.
+The more cores there are, the more tasks (known as threads) can be served at the same time and the lowest number of cores can be found in Core i3 CPUs.